 Published by Eric Rich

-Eric Rich is a litigation and workers' compensation attorney with Scheuer Mackin & Breslin, LLC, a statewide Ohio law firm committed to advising and representing employers in their workers’ compensation and employment related interests.
+Eric Rich is a litigation and workers' compensation attorney with Ross, Brittain & Schonberg, Co, L.PA., a law firm devoted exclusively to the representation of management in all matters relating to the workplace.
 Eric assists large and small employers in multi-state occupational disease litigation, administrative and court proceedings, alleged workplace safety violations and structured settlement negotiations.
 Eric also advises employers regarding their obligations under the ADA, FMLA and other state and federal statutes.
 View all posts by Eric Rich